 Standard codes for partner countries: UN Standard Country and Area Codes Classifications (M49)

-A request for data on external trade in services was sent to countries mid-July 2013.
+A request for data on external trade in services was sent to countries in July 2014.
 The data collection is a part of an annual data collection on statistics of international trade in services.

 Preferred data format: database file

 Countries are asked to send their data electronically as a data file, for example a delimited text file or an Excel file, exported from their trade in services database.
 The required data fields are:

 service category; trade flow; partner; trade value; reference year

 There is no need to further customize your files if the data fields indicated above are clearly identifiable according to the EBOPS classification.
 Please see detailed data description.